Lisbon Pena Palace Tickets and Day Trips

 Pena Palace, Sintra| ©Katia De Juan

-You can buy tickets for the Pena Palace for adults, children, youth and senior citizens at different prices depending on the season.
-With these tickets you will not have to wait in line, but keep in mind that they include only access to the Palace, no guided tour.
+You can buy tickets for the Pena Palace for adults, children, young people, and seniors at different prices depending on the season.
+With these tickets, you won't have to wait in line, but keep in mind that they only include access to the Palace, without a guided tour.

 Book your tickets for the Pena Palace